ddoodev/discordoo/README.md

 It was built from ground-up to provide better and faster APIs, both internal and external, than existing [Node.js](https://nodejs.org/) libraries offer.

 ## Features
-* **Very scalable in any way** — inter-machines sharding, custom modules for events queue
+* **Very scalable in any way** — inter-machines sharding (PLANNED IN 1.2), custom modules for events queue (someone should create an appropriate provider)
 * **Really fast** — this is not a promise, but real tests
 * **Convenient to development** — we create predictable APIs and take care of the convenience of development
-* **Caching policies** — do not store a cache that your bot does not need
+* **Caching policies** — do not store a cache that your bot does not need (PLANNED IN 1.0)
-* **Flexible in everything** — you can replace parts of the library as you need using our providers
+* **Flexible in everything** — you can replace parts of the library as you need using our providers (PLANNED IN 1.0)
-* **Safe for large bots** — global-rate-limit synchronization between shards on one machine, the ability to limit the number of events sent by gateway to your bot per second
+* **Safe for large bots** — global-rate-limit synchronization between shards on one machine (PLANNED IN 1.4), the ability to limit the number of events sent by gateway to your bot per second (PLANNED IN 1.3)
-* **Convenient to monitor** — any statistics, from v8 to events per second, are available for each sharding instance
+* **Convenient to monitor** — any statistics, from v8 to events per second, are available for each sharding instance (PLANNED IN 1.2)
 * **Good TypeScript support** — the library written in TypeScript, so we naturally support integration with TypeScript well
-* **Tested** — critical components tested using various benchmarks, including testing using N|Solid platform
+* **Tested** — critical components tested using various benchmarks, including testing using deep-monitoring systems like [N|Solid](https://nodesource.com/products/nsolid)

 ## Let's start
 Node.js v12.18 or newer required.